-ND was most prevailing and estimated 23.21% in layer which agreed with the findings of Rahman et al. (10), Das et al. (22) and Abbas et al. (37) but did not match with Hassan et al. (16) who found the highest prevalence for the salmonellosis (38.56%) in layer.
-Heat stress condition was observed in all ages layer and the proportion was 11.17% which was supported by the findings of Rahman et al. (10) who recorded 4.7% from the same area which indicates the improper ventilation of poultry shed and management system of farms.
-In 1-56 days age group, prevalence of IBD (29.03%) was higher followed by ND (12.90%) and coccidiosis (12.90%) prevalence.
-Higher IBD was observed might be due to lack of vaccination or vaccination failure because after first 2 weeks, maternal derived antibodies deployed and unable to protect chicks from IBD (42).
-ND prevalence were calculated highest for the rest two groups and the value were 39.06% and 21.52%, respectively (Table 4).
-Though generally commercial layer farmer vaccinated birds against ND but current findings might be due to vaccine failure because of expired /improper storage vaccine usage, stress condition of birds during vaccination, different strain etc. (32,43).
+ND was most prevailing and estimated at 23.21% in the layer which agreed with the findings of Rahman et al. (10), Das et al. (22), and Abbas et al. (37) but did not match with Hassan et al. (16) who found the highest prevalence for salmonellosis (38.56%) in the layer.
+Heat stress condition was observed in all age layers and the proportion was 11.17% which was supported by the findings of Rahman et al. (10) who recorded 4.7% from the same area which indicates the improper ventilation of poultry shed and management system of farms.
+In the 1-56 days age group, the prevalence of IBD (29.03%) was higher followed by ND (12.90%) and coccidiosis (12.90%) prevalence.
+Higher IBD was observed might be due to lack of vaccination or vaccination failure because, after the first 2 weeks, maternal-derived antibodies deployed and were unable to protect chicks from IBD (42).
+ND prevalence was calculated highest for the rest two groups and the values were 39.06% and 21.52%, respectively (Table 4).
+Though generally commercial layer farmers vaccinated birds against ND current findings might be due to vaccine failure because of expired /improper storage vaccine usage, stress condition of birds during vaccination, different strains, etc. (32,43).

-Most important findings in layer was Avain tuberculosis and prevalence was 0.57% which was relatively unique findings of the study area and supported by the findings of Rahman et al. (10), and Reza et al. (44).
-Presence of zoonotic tuberculosis in layer might be due to inadequate hygienic and biosecurity measurement in the farm.
+The most important finding in the layer was Avain tuberculosis and prevalence was 0.57% which was a relatively unique finding of the study area and supported by the findings of Rahman et al. (10), and Reza et al. (44).
+The Presence of zoonotic tuberculosis in layer might be due to inadequate hygienic and biosecurity measurement in the farm.
 Tuberculosis was observed in older (above 20 weeks) birds which was consistence with the report of previous research (10,23,45).
-Another striking observation was 2.58% prevalence of Avain Influenza in layer which was supported by the findings of Rahman et al. (46) and Nooruzzaman et al.(47) and near the record (1.98%) of Islam et al. (23)but lower from the prevalence (10.7%) of Sabuj et al. (34).
+Another striking observation was a 2.58% prevalence of Avian Influenza in layer which was supported by the findings of Rahman et al. (46) and Nooruzzaman et al.(47) and near the record (1.98%) of Islam et al. (23)but lower from the prevalence (10.7%) of Sabuj et al. (34).
 This discrepancy might be due to the sample size variation, farm biosecurity practice etc. in the study area.

-Coccidiosis, IBD, ND, zoonotic AI and concurrent infections of IBD & Coccidiosis, ND & Coccidiosis were more frequently occurred disease in sonali during the study period.
-These results supported by the previous research findings (14,16,23,48).
-In current study, Coccidiosis prevalence was significantly higher (24.43%) followed by IBD (21.02%) which differs from the findings of Talukdar et al. (2017) who documented highest prevalence for IBD (14.72%) followed by coccidiosis (13.95%) in Bogra.
-Current Observed higher coccidiosis frequency was agreed with the documentation of Belal (49) and indicative to poor hygienic managements of farms.
-IBD (32.69%) and coccidiosis (29.81%) counted most frequent for the age group 1-42 days and ND (20.90%) for age group 43-143 days (Table 5).
-Similarly, Sharma et al. (50) reported higher prevalence of coccidiosis in the age group of 31-45 days.
-Higher IBD and ND might be due to lack of maternal antibody, inappropriate vaccination, farmer unawareness, faulty storage and administration of vaccine etc.
+Coccidiosis, IBD, ND, zoonotic AI, and concurrent infections of IBD & Coccidiosis, ND & Coccidiosis were more frequently occurring diseases in Sonali during the study period.
+These results are supported by the previous research findings (14,16,23,48).
+In the current study, Coccidiosis prevalence was significantly higher (24.43%) followed by IBD (21.02%) which differs from the findings of Talukdar et al. (2017) who documented the highest prevalence for IBD (14.72%) followed by coccidiosis (13.95%) in Bogra.
+The current Observed higher coccidiosis frequency was agreed with the documentation of Belal (49) and is indicative of poor hygienic management of farms.
+IBD (32.69%) and coccidiosis (29.81%) were counted most frequently for the age group 1-42 days and ND (20.90%) for the age group 43-143 days (Table 5).
+Similarly, Sharma et al. (50) reported a higher prevalence of coccidiosis in the age group of 31-45 days.
+Higher IBD and ND might be due to lack of maternal antibodies, inappropriate vaccination, farmer unawareness, faulty storage and administration of vaccine, etc.